JonasEmrich/vg-beat-detectors/README.md

 ### Setting highpass cutoff frequency

-To change the lower cutoff frequency of the highpass filter that pre-processes the input ECG signal, the parameter `lowcut` can be modified The default value is 4Hz.
+The input ECG signal is pre-processed by a highpass filter with a lower cut-off frequency of $4 \mathrm{Hz}$.
+To modify the cut-off frequency, the parameter `lowcut` can be set.

 ## References